owenyeo/tp/docs/UserGuide.md

 #### 3.3.2 Remove reminder for non-recurring events: `rmReminder`

-Remove a reminder for a dated event from the user's schedule
+Remove a reminder for a dated event from the user's schedule.
+Don't forget it!

 Format: `rmReminder EVENT_NAME`